bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_BRACEBADLIGHT <http://www.scintilla.org/ScintillaDoc.html#SCI_BRACEBADLIGHT>`_

-.. method:: editor.braceBadLightIndicator(useBraceBadLightIndicator, indicator)
+.. method:: editor.braceBadLightIndicator(useSetting, indicator)

    Use specified indicator to highlight non matching brace instead of changing its style.

    See Scintilla documentation for `SCI_BRACEBADLIGHTINDICATOR <http://www.scintilla.org/ScintillaDoc.html#SCI_BRACEBADLIGHTINDICATOR>`_

-.. method:: editor.braceMatch(pos) -> int
+.. method:: editor.braceMatch(pos, maxReStyle) -> int

    Find the position of a matching brace or INVALID_POSITION if no match.
+   The maxReStyle must be 0 for now.
+It may be defined in a future release.

    See Scintilla documentation for `SCI_BRACEMATCH <http://www.scintilla.org/ScintillaDoc.html#SCI_BRACEMATCH>`_